ostemnorthtexas/site/pages/allyship.md

 (i.e., a transgender person **NOT** a transgender).
 Sometimes "trans" appears as Trans<sup>\*</sup> to explain its use as an umbrella term comprised of many different identities.
+Because gender identity is separate from sexual orientation, it is important to remember that straight trans people are included in the LGBTQ+ community.

+The same identity can mean different things to different people, especially when it comes to trans identities.

 Gender and sexuality often described using the Genderbread person.